margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Everyone I see while walking down the street includes everything that belongs to America, all of the people that have gone before us, all of the love expressed by the people that have gone before us, all of the beliefs of the people that have gone before us.
 When I see people online or walking down the street they include everything that belongs to America.

 History is an expression of experiences, individual and collective.

+The study of history is the study of what has always and already been there, the stories unmasked.
+The study of history is the art of telling stories, and the art of communication.

 <br>